In-house vs offshore team: a founder decision guide

 Compare loaded cost, not salary alone

 For a founder role comparison, write down 5 numbers: base pay, expected hours, benefits or contractor fees, manager hours per week, and the cost of mistakes.
-A $22 per hour employee who needs 5 hours a week of founder supervision may cost more attention than a $12 to $18 per hour offshore assistant with a narrow scorecard and reviewed outputs.
+A $22 per hour employee who needs 5 hours of founder supervision may cost more attention than a $12 to $18 per hour offshore assistant with a scorecard and reviewed work.

 Do not use offshore hiring as a math trick.
-If the workflow is undocumented, sensitive, and full of exceptions, the savings disappear into rework.
-If the workflow is repeatable, 10 to 20 hours a week of offshore support can protect the founder's calendar without adding a full-time domestic role.
+If the work process is undocumented, sensitive, and full of exceptions, the savings disappear into rework.
+If the work process is repeatable, 10 to 20 hours a week of offshore support can protect the founder's calendar without adding a full-time domestic role.

 Keep judgment work close until the rules exist